Pros and Cons of Living in The Netherlands

 Expats, digital nomads and retirees living in The Netherlands responded:

 "Expats and digital nomads often appreciate the high quality of life in The Netherlands, with its excellent public transportation, modern infrastructure, and vibrant cultural scene.
 They also enjoy the country's progressive attitude towards social issues, such as LGBT rights, and its commitment to environmental sustainability.
-On the other hand, some expats and digital nomads may find the cost of living in The Netherlands to be quite high, and the language barrier can be a challenge for those who don't speak Dutch," wrote one expat in Netherlands.
+On the other hand, some expats and digital nomads may find the cost of living in The Netherlands to be quite high, and the language barrier can be a challenge for those who don't speak Dutch," said one expat in living in Netherlands.

 What do expats in The Netherlands appreciate most about the local culture?